Chaotic dynamics in a macrospin spin-torque nano-oscillator with delayed feedback

-Delayed feedback in dynamical systems, whereby the output signal of a system is sent back into its input with amplification and delay, can result in a variety of nonlinear behaviors.~\cite{Strogatz:1994wo} One important consequence of delayed feedback is the possibility of inducing chaotic dynamics, even in low-dimensional systems.
-From a mathematical perspective, the delayed feedback expands the phase space of the dynamical system, which means that phenomena such as chaos can appear.
+Delayed feedback in dynamical systems, whereby the output signal of a system is sent back into its input with amplification and delay, can result in a variety of nonlinear behaviors.~\cite{Erneux:2009} One consequence is the possibility of inducing chaotic dynamics in otherwise low-dimensional systems.
+From a mathematical perspective, delayed feedback extends the original phase space into a theoretically infinite phase space, hence allowing for the observation of chaos of possibly very large dimension.
 A well-known example is the Mackey-Glass oscillator,~\cite{Mackey:1977dv} which is described by a first-order delay-differential equation and can exhibit a variety of different dynamical states, including limit-cycle and aperiodic states, and complex transients.
-Indeed, such a dynamical system has recently been implemented in an optoelectronic circuit to perform reservoir computing.~\cite{Appeltant:2011jy}
+Nonlinear dynamics from delayed feedback systems has since long been considered for information processing, e.g., secure communications, sensing, lidar, and even machine learning based computing.~\cite{Appeltant:2011jy, Sciamanna:2015ec}

 For the STNO, whose dynamics is well-described by a two-dimensional dynamical system~\cite{Kim:2012du}, it is intriguing to inquire whether delayed feedback lead to more complex behavior such as chaos, much like periodic forcing.~\cite{Li:2006gl} It has been shown that delayed feedback can improve spectral properties such as the emission linewidth.~\cite{Khalsa:2015kn, Tamaru:2016kl, Tsunegi2016} Here, we will present results of a theoretical study on the complex transient response and chaotic behavior in STNOs subject to delayed feedback.
-We considered a model oscillator system in which the output is generated by changes in the magneto-resistance, which is subsequently fed back as variations in the input drive current.
-An interesting example is the macrospin \cite{Xiao:2005cd} oscillator operating near the transition between the in-plane (IPP) and out-of-plane (OPP) precession regimes.
+We considered a model oscillator system in which the output is generated by changes in the magnetoresistance, which is subsequently fed back as variations in the input drive current.
+We focus on the macrospin \cite{Xiao:2005cd} oscillator operating near the transition between the in-plane (IPP) and out-of-plane (OPP) precession regimes.
 By tuning the delay and amplification of the self-injected signal, we identify dynamical regimes in this system such as chaos, IPP/OPP switching with complex transients, and oscillator death.

 The macrospin dynamics is described by the Landau-Lifshitz equation with spin torques,~\cite{Slonczewski:1996wo}